Meili: Enabling SmartNIC as a Service in the Cloud: Motivation

-{\bf Better resource availability.} With the resource pool, an application can potentially tap into heterogeneous resources from different \snics.
-To understand this, we showcase an IPsec Gateway application \cite{e319,wl1,dyk23,nfp17} that relies on CPU cores, regex, and AES accelerators.
-Specifically, we employ an NVIDIA BlueField-2 \snic and an AMD Pensando \snic, with a target throughput of 5\,Gbps.
-As shown in Figure~\ref{fig:moti_ipsec}(a), deploying this application separately on each \snic is impractical due to missing accelerators.
-However, by organizing these resources into a pool, we can effectively deploy the application across both \snics.
-It utilizes the CPU cores and regex accelerators on BlueField-2 \snic, and the CPU cores and AES accelerator on Pensando \snic, efficiently achieving the desired throughput.
+{\bf Better resource availability.} With remote-offloading and resource pooling, an application can tap into heterogeneous resources from different \snics.
+To understand this, we showcase an IPsec Gateway \cite{e319,wl1,dyk23,nfp17} that utilizes CPU, regex, and AES accelerators.
+Specifically, we employ a BlueField-2 and a Pensando \snic, with a target throughput of 5Gbps.
+As shown in Figure~\ref{fig:moti_ipsec}(a), deploying this application on either \nic is infeasible (BlueField-2 misses AES and Pensando misses regex accelerators).
+However, by pooling the two together, we can deploy the application successfully by using the CPU and regex accelerator on BlueField-2 and the CPU and AES accelerator on Pensando.

-{\bf Adaptive resource scaling.} With ample resources in the pool, it is also possible for the platform to adaptively adjust resource allocation and application placement to meet evolving performance targets in real-time.
-For example, developers can submit a new 10\,Gbps throughput requirement for IPsec Gateway to the platform.
-As shown in Figure~\ref{fig:moti_ipsec}(b), the platform may allocate additional resources from the two \snics and effectively achieve this goal.
+{\bf Adaptive resource scaling.} With ample resources in the pool, it is also possible for the platform to adaptively adjust resource allocation and application placement to meet the evolving performance targets in real-time.
+For example, developers can submit a new 10Gbps throughput requirement for IPsec Gateway to the platform.
+As shown in Figure~\ref{fig:moti_ipsec}(b), the platform may allocate additional resources from the two \nics (mostly from Pensendo) to achieve it.